rocicorp/replicache/README.md

 repl account create
 ```

-This will walk you through creating an account and uploading a public key.
+This will walk you through Replicache account setup.

 ### Step 2: Implement Your Offline View